-For an overview of the Summer Sessions revenue sharing process, please visit https://summer.ucla.edu/planning/revenuesharing.
+For an overview of the Summer Sessions revenue sharing process, please visit: https://summer.ucla.edu/planning/

-Revenue sharing projections will be provided to departments.
+Revenue sharing projections will be provided to departments as soon as possible.
 Please note that, due to currency exchange fluctuations and costs associated with emergencies abroad, revenue sharing projections are more volatile for Travel Study than regular courses.
-A finalized revenue sharing report will be available the following February when Summer Sessions revenue sharing is finalized.
-Any revenue is distributed in March of the following year.
+A finalized revenue sharing report will be available the following January/February.
+Any revenue is distributed in Spring of the following year.

-\Due to ongoing campus-wide budgetary restructuring, please note that 2021-22 Revenue Sharing model is subject to change\
+\Due to ongoing campus-wide budgetary restructuring, please note that 2023-24 Revenue Sharing model is subject to change\